 An Employee is able to create and submit reports on their own account.
 They can only see reports that they themselves have created, as well as reports that were submitted to them for approval.

-An Auditor can see all reports on the policy but can not take any action on those reports - Auditor is a view and comment only role.
-An Auditor can not approve reports, nor can they make changes to the policy (unless you set the Auditor user as a member of the approval workflow, which will allow them to approve reports and take actions).
+An Auditor can see all reports on the policy but can not take any action on those reports.
+Auditor is a view and comment only role.
+This means an Auditor can not approve reports, nor can they make changes to the policy (unless you set the Auditor user as a member of the approval workflow, which will allow them to approve reports and take actions).

 👌Troubleshooting Pro-Tip: Remember, a Policy Admin can see all reports created on the policy.
 If there is ever a situation where the admin is not able to see a report, check to see if the report is on the correct policy.